Use Word Clouds to Analyze the President’s State of the Union Address

 - How many of your predicted words made it on to the word cloud?
 Discuss any key differences between your predictions and the actual speech.

-- After watching the speech in full, do you think the word cloud accurately captured President Obama’s key points?
+- After watching the speech in full, do you think the word cloud accurately captured the president’s key points?

 Do you teach social studies?
 Don’t miss our U.S. History and World History songs, videos and lessons.
 And you can access them all with a free trial to Flocabulary.
 Try it today.